-Solar on Multifamily Affordable Housing (SOMAH) Program
+Solar On Multifamily Affordable Housing (SOMAH) Program Multifamily Low-Income Housing Documentation Cover Sheet

-Multila imily Low-income Housing Documentation Cover Sneet Complete the Package. document and sign below.
-Submit this form with the SOMAH Reservation Request Property Name 2: Address: Number of Uni ts: Section I The property n neets the SOMAH eligibility requirement under the following criteria: 1.
-The pr operty is financed with one of the following: TaGrLcAND rprescrfinanc ex-income housing tax credits, as exempt mortgage revenue bonds, exempt mortgage revenue bonds, exempt mortgage revenue bonds, exempt mortgage revenue bonds, or exempt mortgage for the control of the occupants who are lower-income households do not exceed those exibed by deed restrictions or regulatory agreements pursuant to the terms of the ing or financial assistance. ☐ Option A 80% of property residents have incomes at or below 60% of the area median income as determined by the Department of Housing and Community Development. ☐ Option B The property is located in a disadvantaged community as identified by the California Environmental Protection Agency.
-Section II of the following public entities or non-profit housing provider with authority to regulate using costs and/or rents the documentation comes from.
-California Tax Credit Allocation Committee (TCAC) California Debt Limit Allocation Committee (CDLAC) California Department of Housing and Community Development/ The California Housing Finance Agency (HCD/CALHF)
+Housing Documentation Cover Sheet Complete the document and sign below.
+Submit this form with the SOMAH Reservation Request Package.
+Property Nan ne: Address: Number of U nits: Section I 1.
+The pr meets the SOMAH eligibility requirements under the following criteria: operty is financed with one of the following: ow income housing tax credits; ox exempt mortgage revenue bonds: eneral obligation bonds; or • Lo ocal, state or federal loans or grants. those terms rents of the occupants who are lower-income households do not exceed prescribed by deed restrictions or regulatory agreements pursuant to the of the financing or financial assistance.
+AND for which the following applies: □ Option A 80% of property residents have incomes at or below 60% of the Area Median Income (AMI), as determined by the Department of Housing and Community Development. □ Option B The property is located in a Disadvantaged Community, as identified by the California Environmental Protection Agency and the CalEnviroScreen map.
+Section II Section II Specify from which of the following public entities or non-profit housing provider with authority to regulate affordable housing costs and/or rents the documentation comes: California Tax Credit Allocation Committee (TCAC) California Debt Limit Allocation Committee (CDLAC) California Department of Housing and Community Development/ The California Housing Finance Agency (HCD/CALHF) U.S. Department of Housing and Urban Development (HUD)